MohiZzine/Key-Value-Store-GO/README.md

 ```

-## Extras

-* Compression: SST files are compressed to save disk space.

-## Problem Encountered - Wal Cleaning

-Initially, attempts were made to implement log file management with a watermark.
-Unfortunately, this decision proved to be challenging, resulting in persistent Access Denied Errors, particularly when renaming the temporary file to the log (known to be atomic on Unix-based systems but not on Windows).
-After extensive debugging efforts over three days, the decision was made to truncate the log file post-flushing.
-While not the most cost-effective approach, it provides a temporary solution until Wal Cleaning is implemented correctly in future updates.

 ## Future Improvements

 * *Ensuring Atomicity:* Investigate methods to ensure the atomicity of creating SST files during flushing, particularly focusing on the file writing process dependent on the operating system.
-* *Concurrent Distributed Database:* Develop a concurrent distributed database to handle multiple clients and achieve high availability.
 * *Performance Enhancement:* Explore techniques, such as leveraging Goroutines for parallel processing and optimizing data structures, to enhance the key-value store's performance.

 ## Getting Started